XBraid/xbraid/docs/Introduction.md

   XBraid is much faster.
 - The more time steps that you can parallelize over, the better your speedup will be.
 - XBraid is optimal for a variety of parabolic problems (see the examples directory).
+- XBraid_Adjoint provides time-parallel adjoint-based sensitivities of output quantities with respect to user-defined design variables
+ + It is non-intrusive with respect to existing adjoint time-marching schemes
+ + It inherits parallel scaling properties from XBraid